EMDR Intensive

 Weekly therapy vs EMDR intensive

-Both formats support growth.
+Both rhythms support growth.
 One is slower and ongoing, the other more focused and immersive.
 What matters is finding the rhythm that suits you.They can also often be combined.

 Curious if an intensive could help?
 The first consult is a chance to explore that together.